Skip to main content

 Roofing Material

 Your choice of roofing material has a direct impact on both material and labor costs.
-Options range from Asphalt Shingles to Flat/Low-Slope, and the price difference between the least and most expensive choice can be substantial.
+Options range from Asphalt Shingles to Tile Roofing, and the price difference between the least and most expensive choice can be substantial.
 Contractors in South Carolina can help you weigh the trade-offs between cost, longevity, and performance for each option based on local conditions.

 Permits and Local Regulations

-Permit fees in South Carolina average approximately $225 for this type of project.
+Permit fees in South Carolina average approximately $208 for this type of project.
 Local building codes may also require inspections at various stages, which can add time but help ensure the work meets safety standards.

 Seasonal Timing and Contractor Availability